The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 - Equipped with high-level PBT double-shot keycaps

-In addition, the K71M RGB KB features a Smart dial wheel compatible with Windows 10 and its support of built-in apps to pro software.
-The Smart wheel is customizable and you can switch between scrolling, zoom, rotation, brush tuning, video editing, multimedia control and more.
+Besides, the K71M RGB KB features a Smart dial wheel compatible with Windows 10 and its support of built-in apps to pro software.
+The Smart wheel is customizable and you can switch between scrolling, zoom, rotation, brush tuning, video editing, multimedia control, and more.

 Let’s take a closer look at the i-Rocks K71M RGB mechanical keyboard.

 The i-Rocks K71M RGB mechanical keyboard comes in a box that advertises multi-color backlight, NKRO, Windows key lock function, mechanical switch (Outemu-blue), dual-injection key cap, configurator app, and Smart wheel for Windows 10.

 The other side of the box shows the keyboard’s features, specifications, system requirements, and the contents of the package.